-There are various ways to treat varicose veins.
+There are various ways to treat varicose vein treatment.
 Some options are non-invasive, while some can be surgical in nature.

 Compression stockings are therapeutic garments that use pressure to facilitate better blood flow.
 They fit tight to ease tension as they move up the leg.
 By supporting blood flow and lowering the pressure within your veins, compression stockings also help relieve symptoms such as pain and swelling.
 They can also prevent varicose veins from worsening over time.

 A laser is a light-focused pulse.
 When used in varicose vein treatment, heat from laser energy destroys a vein, causing the formation of scar tissue.
 A “closed” vein eventually loses blood and dies.
 Laser treatment is less traumatic than vein ligation and stripping, and the healing period is shorter.
 After a year or two, the damaged vein can completely disappear.
 Since laser vein surgery is performed externally, it’s only ideal for treating small varicose veins just below the surface.

 On the other hand, endovenous laser therapy is the treatment of choice for larger leg varicose veins.
 A laser fiber passes through a thin tube into the vein.
 We observe your vein from a duplex imaging screen when doing this.

 Vein ligation is a mild surgery.
 It is used to remove a weakened vein and avoid vein injury complications.
 If multiple valves in a vein are badly impaired, the vein is removed or stripped.
 During the procedure, an incision is made below the vein.
 The vein is threaded to the first incision before it is grasped and extracted.

 During this operation, we may make one or even more incisions over the damaged veins.
 Afterward, the vein is sealed off.
 The ligation cuts off defective valves only and does not cause harm to function valves.
 Blood can keep circulating through other veins that still have functional valves.